-I have taught the following classes at the University of Mannheim and at the University of Oxford:
+I have taught the following classes at the University of Mannheim, at the University of Innsbruck, and at the Oxbridge summer school in Oxford:

-Human Rights Violations during Peace & Conflict (BA 3rd Semester Fall 2019 – University of Mannheim)
+Human Rights Violations during Peace & Conflict (BA 3rd Semester Spring 2022 & Fall 2019 – University of Mannheim)

 This course focuses on human rights violations as a theoretical concept and as an empirical phenomenon.
 It tackles questions such as: What are human rights violations?
 How can we study human rights violations empirically?
 When are human rights violations most likely to occur?
 Which groups of individuals face an elevated risk of human rights violations?
 And which types of interventions are effective to promote human rights?
 The course will be structured according to different political contexts analyzing distinct dynamics of repression during ‚peace‘ and conflict.
 A particular emphasis will lie on the immediate aftermath of conflicts and the implementation of diverse means of transitional justice.
 The course will also cover different logics underlying distinct types of human rights violations.
 To bridge the gap between theory and practice, current real-world examples of human rights violations will be discussed in relation to the theoretical concepts introduced in class.